svn2github/freearc/Installer/Documentation/readme.txt

-Welcome to FreeArc 0.52 installer.
+Welcome to FreeArc 0.60 RC.

 FreeArc features the following:
 * best speed and compression ratio among all practical archivers